 Working with Defence: Security, Innovation and Opportunities

-Jason Savage, Director Defence Industry Security Office; Office of Defence Industry Support; and Andrew Hodgkinson, Assistant Secretary, Defence Capability and Innovation.
+Shad Sears and Brendan Pratt, Defence Industry Security Office; Judith Denison, Office of Defence Industry Support; and Jason Scoullar, Defence Innovation Hub.

 The Department of Defence is hosting a workshop for industry providing guidance on working in the Defence sector, meeting security requirements, and innovation opportunities.
 Firstly, the Defence Industry Security Office will present on the Defence Industry Security Program (DISP), is a Defence initiative that allows Australian businesses to ensure their business meets Defence standards when engaging in Defence projects or contracts.
 Following this, the Office of Defence Industry Support (ODIS) will present on how they operate and how businesses can best engage with them as the one-stop-shop for Defence industry support and guidance.
 Finally, the Innovation Hub will present on how industry can engage with them for innovation opportunities, including their processes, case studies and innovation priorities.